Lokesh1302/ITM891_Lokesh/README.md

 # ITM891
- This class is for Information technology Management
+ This class is for Large Scale Data Lab

  # Respository for Lokesh Dogga